Financial support for PhD candidates

 The Minds, Media, Machines Integrated Graduate School (MMMIGS) supports doctoral candidates and supervisors associated with the interdisciplinary high-profile area Minds, Media, Machines at the University of Bremen.
 As one support measure for PhD candidates, MMMIGS offers grants to fund research, training, and networking activities that directly benefit the PhD project of the candidate (MMMIGS PhD Grants).
 Ideally, the planned activity also has a positive impact on the high-profile area, the graduate school, and possibly the doctoral program of which the applicant is a member.

-Doctoral candidates are eligible to apply for a MMMIGS PhD Grant if they are members of a doctoral program that is associated with MMMIGS or if their supervisor is a member of the high-profile area Minds, Media, Machines.
+Doctoral candidates are eligible to apply for a MMMIGS PhD Grant if they are members of a doctoral program in the MMMIGS network or if their supervisor is a member of the high-profile area Minds, Media, Machines.
 Please check your eligibility before applying and mention the doctoral program and / or supervisor in the application.
 In case of doubt, please contact MMMIGS coordinator Lena Wollschläger.

 Please refer to the list of fundable activities for examples.
 For additional activities or in case of doubt, candidates should contact MMMIGS coordinator Lena Wollschläger to check whether the planned activity is covered by this call.
 Generally, only activities for which no alternative funding (e.g. through the working group or the doctoral program) is available can be funded.